+Keep this leaflet with the medicine.
 You may need to read it again.

 The active ingredient is called prednisolone.

-Corticosteroids are used to help reduce inflammation in the body or to suppress the immune system in the body, when a disease may be due to an auto-immune reaction (where your body fights against itself).
+Corticosteroids are used to help reduce inflammation in your body or suppress your immune system, when a disease may be due to an auto-immune reaction (where your body fights against itself).

-Solone is used to treat a number of medical conditions.
+SOLONE is used to treat a number of medical conditions.

-Ask your doctor if you have any questions about why Solone has been prescribed for you
+Ask your doctor if you have any questions about why SOLONE has been prescribed for you.

 If you have any concerns, you should discuss this with your doctor.

-This medicine is available only with a doctor's prescription.
+This medicine is only available with a doctor's prescription.